 Where Purchaser requires Goods to meet industry standards (such as ASME, ASTM, CSA, API), Vendor shall meet the requirements of the latest published edition of those standards in effect on Release Authorization date.

-Vendor agrees to comply with all safety and security regulations, standards and procedures of Purchaser and Customer, which include drug and alcohol abuse policies applicable to all Customer and Purchaser property.
+Vendor agrees to comply with all safety and security regulations, standards and procedures of Purchaser, which include drug and alcohol abuse policies applicable to all Purchaser property.

-Any notice to be given hereunder by either party to the other shall be in writing addressed to the other party at the address set forth on the signature page.
+Any notice to be given hereunder by either Party to the other shall be in writing addressed to the other Party at the address set forth on the signature page.

 Should any clause, sentence, or portion of this Agreement be held invalid or against public policy, or should any Court otherwise refuse to enforce any portion of this Agreement, such ruling shall not invalidate the remainder of this Agreement.

-Any failure of either party at any time to enforce or require the strict keeping and performance of any of the terms and conditions of this Agreement shall not constitute a waiver of such terms and conditions or of the rights of either party at any time to avail itself of such remedies as ft may have for any breach or breaches of such terms and conditions.
+Any failure of either Party at any time to enforce or require the strict keeping and performance of any of the terms and conditions of this Agreement shall not constitute a waiver of such terms and conditions or of the rights of either Party at any time to avail itself of such remedies as ft may have for any breach or breaches of such terms and conditions.

 This Agreement supersedes all prior contracts, oral or written, made with respect to the subject matter hereof and the transactions contemplated hereby, and it contains the entire agreement of the parties.
 No modification, alteration or amendment of this Agreement shall be binding upon the parties unless reduced to writing and executed by a duly authorized officer of both parties.